metrodroid/metrodroid/README.md

 This program contains Leaflet, a JavaScript mapping library, licensed under the BSD license.

-This program contains nfc-felica-lib, a library for communicating with Sony FeliCa cards, licensed under the Apache 2.0 license.

 This software and it's authors are not associated with any public transit agency.
 Pictures of supported cards, including their logos, are included with this software package for the purposes of identifying cards.

 ## Building / hacking on this software